AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Abstract

 \section{Abstract}

-The creation of high-quality multimodal datasets remains fundamental for advancing role-playing capabilities in large language models (LLMs).
-While existing works predominantly focus on text-based persona simulation, Audio Role-Playing (ARP) presents unique challenges due to the need for synchronized alignment of semantic content and vocal characteristics.
+While existing role-playing research predominantly focuses on text, \textbf{Audio Role-Playing (ARP)} presents unique challenges regarding the synchronized alignment of semantic content and vocal characteristics.
 To address this gap, we propose \textbf{AudioRole}, a meticulously curated dataset from 13 TV series spanning 1K+ hours with 1M+ character-grounded dialogues, providing synchronized audio-text pairs annotated with speaker identities and contextual metadata.
 In addition, to demonstrate the effectiveness of the dataset, we introduced \textbf{ARP-Eval}, a dual-aspect evaluation framework that assesses both \textit{response quality} and \textit{role fidelity}.
-Empirical validation showing GLM-4-Voice trained on AudioRole (which we called ARP-Model) achieve an average Acoustic Personalization score of 0.31, significantly outperforming the original GLM-4-voice and the more powerful model MiniCPM-O-2.6, which specifically supports role-playing in one-shot scenarios.
-The ARP-Model also achieves a Content Personalization score of 0.36, surpassing the untrained original model by about 38\% and maintaining the same level as MiniCPM-O-2.6.
+Empirical validation showing GLM-4-Voice trained on AudioRole (called \textbf{ARP-Model}) achieves an average Acoustic Personalization score of 0.31, significantly outperforming the original GLM-4-voice and the more powerful model MiniCPM-O-2.6.
+The \textbf{ARP-Model} also achieves a Content Personalization score of 0.36, surpassing the untrained original model by about 38\%.
+The blind human perceptual evaluation also confirms these findings.

-\textbf{AudioRole} features dialogues from over 115 main characters, 6 trained \textbf{ARP-Model}s that role-play different characters, and evaluation protocols.
+\textbf{AudioRole} features dialogues from over 115 main characters, 6 trained \textbf{ARP-Model}s, and evaluation protocols.
 Together, they provide an essential resource for advancing audio-grounded role-playing research.